zakaria-lahyani/permiso/docs/api/roles.md

 # Roles and Permissions API Reference

-This document provides comprehensive API reference for role and permission management endpoints in the Keystone Authentication System.
+This document provides comprehensive API reference for role and permission management endpoints in the permiso Authentication System.

 ## Base URL